weweb-assets/ww-openstreetmap-leaflet/AI.md

 - The variable `variables['b0bf44f7-f0a4-44b0-abe9-a65019b80c0a']` (markers) MUST contain an array of objects with ALL the properties shown in the Markers Variable Example below.
 - The variable `variables['89d75e62-d069-4861-b08d-17a46b96ec33']` (circles) MUST contain an array of objects with ALL the properties shown in the Circles Variable Example below.
+- The variable `variables['c3e7a2d8-f5b1-42e9-9a83-87c6149b31c9']` (polygons) MUST contain an array of objects with ALL the properties shown in the Polygons Variable Example below.
+- The variable `variables['d9f4e6a1-b2c3-45d7-8f9e-1a2b3c4d5e6f']` (geoJSONs) MUST contain an array of objects with ALL the properties shown in the GeoJSON Variable Example below.

 If the data in your variables does not exactly match these formats, with all required properties and correct property names, **the component will silently fail to render the map elements without any error messages**.
 This mapping between the variable binding and the data format is PRIMORDIAL for the component to function correctly.